rahull2711/Smart_Vision_Glasses_for_blind/README.md

 century, there are still people who aren’t getting the full experience and favor from technology.
 That’s why a device was created to aid them to perform their activities.
 It can assist them to overcome their daily obstacles.
 It can help them move more freely.
 As it also can boost their confidence.
-Achieving this project will create a device that draws a direct connection between the visually impaired and machine.
+We have created a device that draws a direct connection between the visually impaired and machine.
-Create a device that boosts the safety of the visually impaired while living their everyday life.
+This device boosts the safety of the visually impaired while living their everyday life.
 This device will make the visually impaired more accepted in society because they will be able to achieve more tasks than they used to, (knowing that some of them are essential).
 The product will allow the user to comprehend life around them.
 They will be able to experience life more